thepoly/docs/Style Guide.md

 #### Campus Unisex Hair Salon

 #### Capital District
 Use *Capital District* on all references.
-This refers to the area around Albany and is more urban-focused than **Capital Region**.
+This refers to the area around Albany and is more urban-focused than [Capital Region](#capital-region).
 Use your best judgment when deciding between Region and District.

 #### Capital District Transportation Authority
 Use *Capital District Transportation Authority* on first reference when talking about the organization, *CDTA* subsequently.
 Otherwise, use CDTA as an adjective, e.g., CDTA bus.
-See also: **bus**.
+See also: [bus](#bus).

 #### Capital Region
 Use *Capital Region* on all references.
 This refers to the more general area around the capital, which is all of Albany, Rensselaer, Schenectady, and Saratoga counties.
 The phrase *Greater Capital Region* is also unofficially used to refer to Columbia, Greene, Washington, Warren, Fulton, Montgomery, and Schoharie counties.